zqchen90/leetcode/longest-consecutive-sequence/README.md

 # Solution

-Traverse every element and check whetherits right and left sides to form a consecutive sequence are in the input.
+Traverse every element and check whether its right and left sides to form a consecutive sequence are in the input.

 For example, if one element is 4, we should check 3,2,... and 5,6,7... and update the longest length.